T20X/notes/C++MemoryModelObjects.md

 the following from https://eel.is/c++draft/expr.new#nt:noptr-new-declarator suggest that "obtaining storage" does create the obect as well!
 [Note 11: When the allocation function returns a value other than null, it must be a pointer to a block of storage in which space for the object has been reserved.
 The block of storage is assumed to be appropriately aligned ([basic.align]) and of the requested size.
 The address of the created object will not necessarily be the same as that of the block if the object is an array. — end note]

+The invocation of the allocation function is sequenced before the evaluations of expressions in the new-initializer.
+Initialization of the allocated object is sequenced before the value computation of the new-expression.

+I think a lot of it comes
+down to when exactly the new object is *created*, which is the precise operation that [basic.life]/8 cares about.
+One possible interpretation can be derived from the wording of [intro.object]/10, where implicitly creating objects "creates and starts the lifetime" of those objects.
+If "starting the lifetime" of an object includes obtaining its storage per [basic.life]/(1.1), then this implies that creating an object occurs *before* obtaining its storage.
+Thus, under this reading, there is no contradiction in [basic.life]/8, since the storage hasn't yet been reused at the point when the new object is created.

+However, this is not as clear-cut for other methods of creating an object.
+For instance, it is very clear that new-expressions obtain storage ([basic.life]/1) and initialize the object ([expr.new]/21) only after the allocation function returns.
+But at what point does it create the object?
+The standard appears to be completely silent on this question.
+It would definitely be nice of the timing of object creation could be clarified in general.

 ## destroyed
 how is that defined?